Saturn (alligator)

 Saturn (Сату́рн; 1936 – 22 May 2020) was an American alligator residing in the Moscow Zoo.
 He was the subject of an urban myth that he was previously Adolf Hitler's "pet alligator".

 After hatching in Mississippi, Saturn was brought to Nazi Germany, residing at the Berlin Zoological Garden.
 It was here that his association with Adolf Hitler originated, as Hitler reportedly enjoyed visiting the zoo and especially liked the alligator.
 However, while Hitler may have viewed Saturn at the zoo, he was never Hitler's personal pet.
 During World War II, the Berlin Zoo was destroyed, but Saturn was discovered by British soldiers three years later.
 The British then gave the alligator to the Soviets in 1946.
 He lived at the Moscow Zoo until 22 May 2020, when he died of old age.

 Physical description

-Saturn was described as having been 2 to 3.5 meters long, and weighed 200 kilograms (441 pounds).
+Saturn was described as having been 2 to 3.5 m long and weighing 200 kg.
 Like most alligators, he had green scales, a broad mouth, and yellow eyes.